 The habal habal rider dropped us at a location where we needed to walk down a steep slope for 10 minutes or hire another habal habal for an additional P30 or so.
 We opted to walk.

 Why did I call Tumalog Falls a magical waterfall?
-You take a look at the magnificent shower that sprinkled from great height over emerald-green water and tell me what you think.
+Take a look at the magnificent shower that sprinkled from a great height over emerald-green water and tell me what you think.
 I even saw rainbow that day!

 Here’s how it feels when you are standing just underneath Tumalog Falls.